Veterans Missing or KIA

 Many American serviceman never return home from conflict abroad.
-The American Battle Monuments Commission operates and maintains cemeteries worldwide for these veterans.
-There are two men with family from Mayberry Township that are buried in Belgium at the Ardennes American Cemetery and one in the Netherlands at the Margraten American Cemetery.
+Five Mayberry Township Veterans have been killed in action (KIA) and two declared missing in action (MIA).
+The American Battle Monuments Commission operates and maintains cemeteries worldwide for veterans buried overseas.
+There are two men with family from Mayberry Township that are buried in Belgium at the Ardennes American Cemetery and one is on the Netherlands Wall of the Missing at Margraten American Cemetery.

-If you have information on other Mayberry Township veterans buried overseas, please contact me and their information will be added.
+If you have information on these other Mayberry Township veterans killed or missing in the line of duty, please contact me and their information will be added.

 Photos of the Ardennes American Cemetery and monuments for Wilburn Farris and Kenneth Miller have been graciously provided by Dominique Potier, a Belgium soldier.